 Many of Buffalo's streets have narrow tree lawns or require cutouts in concrete sidewalks to create planting sites.
 These ten streets have the greatest number of trees between the sidewalk and curb.
 Scroll over the graph to view how many trees are planted on street segments within each of Buffalo's Common Council Districts.

 Tree Distribution in Olmsted Parks

-Delaware Park alone contributes over half of the total trees in Buffalo's parks with a tree density of 19.6 trees per acre.
-Cazenovia Park offers 12.3 trees per acre, providing just under a fifth of the overall park tree population in Buffalo.
+Delaware Park alone contributes over half of the total trees in Buffalo's parks with a tree density of over 19 trees per acre.
+Cazenovia Park provides just under a fifth of the overall park tree population in Buffalo.